Rayan84/flowers-scraper/README.md

 * Atom

 # Instructions
-* Clone this repository
+* Clone this repository to your local drive
 * Open your CLI
 * Navigate to the cloned folder
-* Type Ruby bin/main.rb
+* Type in Ruby bin/main.rb
+* Follow the instructions on the application

 ##  :bust_in_silhouette: Worked on this challenge: